ternaris/marv-robotics/docs/config.rst

 oauth (EE)
 ^^^^^^^^^^
-See :ref:`authentication`.
+See :ref:`oauth2`.

 .. _cfg_marv_oauth_enforce_username:

 oauth_enforce_username
 ^^^^^^^^^^^^^^^^^^^^^^
 In case of exactly one :ref:`cfg_marv_oauth` provider, take username from oauth response key, instead of letting the user choose herself.
-See :ref:`authentication` for more information.
+See :ref:`oauth2` for more information.

 .. _cfg_marv_oauth_gitlab_groups:

 oauth_gitlab_groups
 ^^^^^^^^^^^^^^^^^^^
 Require GitLab oauth users to be a member of at least one of a comma-separated list of groups.
-See :ref:`authentication` for more information.
+See :ref:`oauth2` for more information.

 .. _cfg_marv_smtp_from: